Bruno-Diego/CodeInstitutePortfolio1/README.md

   - As a **visitor**, I can easily find useful information & tips for a better balanced life and inspiration to use the website's content.
   - As a **visitor** I can find a navigation bar and footer so that I can see what content there is on the website.
   - As a **visitor** I can get key information about the website so that I can spend less time having to search for information.
-  - As a **visitor** I can find calming videos to watch on momments of relaxing.
+  - As a **visitor** I can find calming videos to watch for momments of relaxing.
   - As a **visitor** I can find calming sounds to listen while doing daily tasks.
   - As a **visitor** I can access useful resources to deep dive the website's subject.
+  - As a **visitor** I can easily find information about the creator and the technologies of this website.
   - As a **visitor** I can contact the creator via e-mail with the contact form.
   - As a **visitor** I am notified about success/fail submission of the e-mail message.
   - As a **visitor** I can access the website on both mobile and desktop so that I can view the information regardless of my location.